LegendStatus/SLAM/3D visual SLAM/README.md

-visual SLAM implemenataion via EKD predict and update
+Visual SLAM implemenataion via EKD predict and update.
+Landmarks and the trajectory are plotted.

+Some of the results are shown in ./Results